 How about you?
-What is your favorite historical fiction picture book, chapter book or young adult book?
+What is your favorite historical fiction picture book, middle grade, or young adult book?

 With apologies once again to Rogers and Hammerstein, here are a few of my favorite things (book-wise) from 2011.
 I have restricted myself to books reviewed here at The Fourth Musketeer.
 The books are presented in no particular order.
 Please note: these are not necessarily the books I think are “best” (whatever that means!) but rather books that I found personally compelling for one reason or another.

 Best Historical Fiction Books for Kids and Teens

 Jefferson’s Sons: A Founding Father’s Secret Children by Kimberly Brubaker Bradley

 A must-read look at life at Monticello through the eyes of three of his slaves, two of whom were his sons by his slave mistress, Sally Hemings.

 Between Shades of Gray by Ruta Sepetys